-2.4.3 Input Buffer (openhmc_sync_fifo.v)
+2.4.3 Input Buffer

-The input buffer holds 2LOG_MAX_RTC entries, where each entry is as wide as the datapath (DWIDTH).
-This results in more resource utilization, but allows a series of 2LOG_MAX_RTC cycles, carrying one valid FLIT each to be shifted-in without a need for additional buffer distribution and utilization logic.
+The input buffer holds 2LOG_MAX_RX_TOKENS entries, where each entry is as wide as the datapath (DWIDTH).
+This results in more resource utilization, but allows a series of 2LOG_MAX_RX_TOKENS cycles, carrying one valid FLIT each to be shifted-in without a need for additional buffer distribution and utilization logic.
 Each valid FLIT at the buffer output returns 1 token to the TX link on a shift_out event.
-These tokens will be returned as RTC to the HMC.
-Note that the openHMC implementation does not forward poisoned packets to the input buffer.
+These tokens will be returned as RTC to the HMC. openHMC does not forward poisoned packets to the input buffer.

-2.5 Register File (openhmc_8x_rf.v and openhmc_16x_rf.v)
+2.5 Register File (openhmc_rf.v)

 The Register File features three main types of registers: Control, Status, and Counter.
-Control registers directly affect the memory controller or HMC operation.
-Status registers can be used to monitor the status of the memory controller, especially during initialization.
+Control registers directly affect openHMCs or HMC operation.
+Status registers can be used to monitor the openHMC status, especially during initialization.
 Counters allow performance measurement.
 For a full list of available registers, see Appendix B. Note that there are several 'reserved' fields which are not listed in the table of registers.
-These reserved fields provide some space to add additional information, and also align the fields within a register.
-These unused fields will be tied to constant 0 during synthesis.
-There are two different RFs that provide the same registers, but a few different signal widths depending on the HMC link configuration (half-width/full-width).
-The correct RF is instantiated automatically according to the NUM_LANES parameter.
+These reserved fields provide some space to add additional information and also serves as a byte aligner for other fields.
+Reserved bits will be tied to constant 0 during synthesis.